ctrlh/personal-protective-equipment/Face Shield/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the CERN Open Hardware Licence Version 2 - Permissive

 ## Acknowledgments